Steve Simon: Early life, education, and career

 Simon graduated from Hopkins High School in Minnetonka, then went on to Tufts University in Medford, Massachusetts, receiving his B.A. in Political Science in 1992.
 He earned his J.D. from the University of Minnesota Law School in 1996.
 He worked as an assistant attorney general for Minnesota attorneys general Hubert H. Humphrey III and Mike Hatch from 1996 to 2001, and was an associate with the law firm of Robins, Kaplan, Miller, and Ciresi from 2001 to 2014.

 Minnesota House of Representatives

 Simon was first elected in 2004, and was re-elected in 2006, 2008, 2010, and 2012.

+In the House, Simon served on the Elections Committee, serving his final term as chair in 2013-14.
+He authored the provision on no-excuse absentee voting in 2013.

-On Monday, May 2, 2011, Simon testified regarding and opposed a proposed constitutional amendment to ban gay marriage in Minnesota.
-His comments drew national attention: "How many more gay people does God have to create before we ask ourselves whether or not God actually wants them around?"
+On May 2, 2011, Simon testified about and opposed a proposed constitutional amendment to ban same-sex marriage in Minnesota, saying, "How many more gay people does God have to create before we ask ourselves whether or not God actually wants them around?"
+His comments drew national attention.

-2014, 2018 and 2022 Minnesota Secretary of State campaigns
+Minnesota Secretary of State

+Campaigns

 On August 6, 2013, Simon announced his candidacy in the 2014 Minnesota Secretary of State election.
 He narrowly defeated Republican nominee Dan Severson.
 In 2018, Simon was reelected by a fairly large margin over Republican nominee John Howe.
 In 2022, he was reelected over Republican nominee Kim Crockett by an even larger margin.
-As of 2025, Simon has never lost an election.
+As of 2026, Simon has never lost an election.

+On December 8, 2025, Simon announced he would seek a fourth term.

+In 2026, Simon received the Joan Growe Award at the Humphrey-Mondale Awards.